 Simple ingredients, easy to make, always a hit with us kids and the adults too.

-For now, let’s get baking.
+For now, let’s bake!

-What makes Filipino style coconut macaroons different
+What makes Filipino macaroons different

 Macaroons were such a big part of my childhood that I actually thought they were a uniquely Filipino treat.
-Only later did I realize a lot of countries have their own spin on the recipe.

 The ingredients remain fairly similar — coconut, condensed milk, some recipes have flour and baking powder, and some are dipped in chocolate.